d0tTino/d0tTino/README.md

 If your PATH isn't updating correctly on Windows, run `scripts/fix-path.ps1` from an elevated PowerShell prompt.
 For a more detailed overview, see [docs/terminal.md](docs/terminal.md).
+To replicate the setup shown in the screenshots, see the [screenshot environment guide](docs/terminal.md#replicating-the-screenshot-environment).

 ## Git hooks